dmbarbour/glas/docs/GlasDesign.md

 Compilation fails if a program halts before producing a result, if a request is not unsupported, or if any `error:(...)` message is logged.
 Load errors don't automatically break a compile.

-Language modules cannot modify their environment, modulo by implicit caching of modules.

 ## Glas System Patterns

 Miscellaneous high-level visions for Glas systems.

 ### Glas Application Model

-This section grew into its own page, which explores application models for Glas systems.
+This grew into its own page, which envisions a non-conventional application model for Glas systems and their integration with existing systems.
 See [Glas Application Model](GlasApps.md).

+### Graphical Projection

+After we have GUIs working, programs can be edited via graphical projections over files and folders.
+Glas language modules can optimize syntax for this purpose.
+The natural progression is to define a compile process for database files, then program by editing graphical projections of databases.

+There are many potential benefits of programming in this medium: multiple views of code to support understanding and manipulation, lower barriers for tooling, extensibility with new projections and properties, and widgets specialized for different DSLs.

+Of course, actualizing these benefits depends on design.
+Graphical programming can be awful if we aren't careful.

+*Aside:* Graphical projection feasibly can be combined with live coding to support staged programming with GUIs.
+See *Glas Application Model*.

 ### Automated Testing